.284 Winchester

-The result was a 7 mm cartridge with about the same overall length as the .308 Winchester but with a wider body, that yields a powder capacity about the same as that of the .270 Winchester and .280 Remington.

 History

-The Savage Model 99 lever-action, Winchester Model 100 autoloader and Winchester Model 88 lever-action rifles were available in .284 Winchester, and Ruger produced a small run of Ruger M77 rifles in this caliber.
-Ultra Light Arms still builds Model 20 rifles in .284 Winchester.
+The Savage Model 99 lever-action, Winchester Model 100 autoloader, Winchester Model 88 lever-action, and Ruger Ruger M77 rifles were chambered in the .284 Winchester.

+The 7.5x55 Swiss provided inspiration for the cartridge, with the bullet diameter reduced to 7mm and the rim rebated to .473-inch caliber to allow for the use of the bolt faces common to the 7.92×57mm Mauser and its many derivatives.

 Cartridge dimensions

-The .284 Winchester has 4.29 ml (66 grains H2O) of cartridge case capacity.
-The case has a rebated rim and a body almost as large in diameter as that of typical belted magnum cases.
+The .284 Winchester has 4.29 mL (66 grains H2O) of cartridge case capacity.
+The case has a rebated rim and a body diameter nearly as large in diameter as the .375 H&H Magnum and its derivatives.